 Prince left behind a treasure trove to see at Paisley Park

-Paisley Park, in the Minneapolis suburb of Chanhassen, opened as a museum in October, just six months after the "Purple Rain" megastar died there of a painkiller overdose.
-Prince left behind more than 7,000 artifacts, including costumes and shoes, and more than 121 guitars and instruments.
+In this April 6, 2017, photo, fan artwork of Prince hangs on a new memorial fence in the parking lot of Paisley Park Museum, the former home and recording complex of the late superstar in Chanhassen, Minn.
+Manila Bulletin Paisley Park, in the Minneapolis suburb of Chanhassen, opened as a museum in October, just six months after the "Purple Rain" megastar died there of a painkiller overdose.

 Add your comments below